ali-rantakari/icalBuddy/faq.markdown

 As of version 1.5.0, it can be.
 Read the [localization man page][l10nmanpageonline] for documentation on how to do this.
 If you think you have managed to write a nice general localization file for your language, please [contact me][hassegcontact] and I'll include it into the distribution package so that others who'd like to use a localized icalBuddy in your language wouldn't have to redo that work.
 Some finished localization files are included in the distribution package under the `exampleLocalizationFiles` folder.

 ### Q: How can I change the bullet points used in the output?
-We don't like them asterisks around these here parts.
+We don't like them asterisks/bullet point symbols around these here parts.

 You can use the `-b` (or `--bullet`) argument to change the normal bullet point value (`"* "` by default) and `-ab` (or `--alertBullet`) to change the alert bullet point value (`"! "` by default, used for tasks that are late from their due date.)
 Also note that you can change indenting for non-bulleted lines with the `-i` (or `--indent`) argument.
 See [the manual page][manpageonline] for more info.